History of Mars observation: Early telescope observations

 At its closest approach, the angular size of Mars is 25 arcseconds (a unit of degree); this is much too small for the naked eye to resolve.
-Hence, prior to the invention of the telescope, nothing was known about the planet besides its position on the sky.
-The Italian scientist Galileo Galilei was the first person known to use a telescope to make astronomical observations.
-His records indicate that he began observing Mars through a telescope in September 1610.
+Hence, prior to the invention of the telescope, nothing was known about the planet besides its red hue and its position on the sky.
+Telescopes appeared in 1608 and in September 1610 the Italian scientist Galileo Galilei indicated in his records that he began observing Mars through a telescope.
 This instrument was too primitive to display any surface detail on the planet, so he set the goal of seeing if Mars exhibited phases of partial darkness similar to Venus or the Moon.
 Although uncertain of his success, by December he did note that Mars had shrunk in angular size.
 Polish astronomer Johannes Hevelius succeeded in observing a phase of Mars in 1645.

+In 1636 Francesco Fontana drew the first telescopic observation of Mars, but noted no actual features.
 In 1644, the Italian Jesuit Daniello Bartoli reported seeing two darker patches on Mars.
 During the oppositions of 1651, 1653 and 1655, when the planet made its closest approaches to the Earth, the Italian astronomer Giovanni Battista Riccioli and his student Francesco Maria Grimaldi noted patches of differing reflectivity on Mars.
-The first person to draw a map of Mars that displayed terrain features was the Dutch astronomer Christiaan Huygens.
+The first person to draw Mars with observed actual features was the Dutch astronomer Christiaan Huygens.
 On November 28, 1659, he made an illustration of Mars that showed the distinct dark region now known as Syrtis Major Planum, and possibly one of the polar ice caps.
 The same year, he succeeded in measuring the rotation period of the planet, giving it as approximately 24 hours.
 He made a rough estimate of the diameter of Mars, guessing that it is about 60% of the size of the Earth, which compares well with the modern value of 53%.
 Perhaps the first definitive mention of Mars's southern polar ice cap was by the Italian astronomer Giovanni Domenico Cassini, in 1666.
 That same year, he used observations of the surface markings on Mars to determine a rotation period of 24h 40m.
 This differs from the currently-accepted value by less than three minutes.
 In 1672, Huygens noticed a fuzzy white cap at the north pole.